Statistical Inference of 1D Persistent Nonlinear Time Series and Application to Predictions: ARFIMA(1,d,0) process and the discrete-time Langevin equation

-\emph{ARFIMA(1,d,0) process and the discrete-time Langevin equation--} We demonstrate the two parts of our method with the ARFIMA(1,d,0) process and a toy model defined by a non-linear discrete-time Langevin equation.
+We demonstrate the two parts of our method with the ARFIMA(1,d,0) process and a toy model defined by a non-linear discrete-time Langevin equation.
 From the definition of the ARFIMA(1,d,0) process $y_t$ (cf. Eq.~\ref{eq:arfima1d0}), it is clear that by applying the finite difference fractional derivative (cf. Eq.~\ref{eq:GL_derivative}) we obtain the AR(1) process:

-Due to linearity, the auto-regressive parameter $\phi$ is the same as in the ARFIMA(1,d,0) model.
+Due to linearity, the autoregressive parameter $\phi$ is the same as in the ARFIMA(1,d,0) model.
 Hence, inference of $\phi$ from the fractionally differenced process and subsequent fractional integration of the inferred process yields the original process here.

 The following toy model process possesses a bimodal distribution and illustrates solely the second part of our method for nonlinear functions $f(x_t)$ and $g(x_t)$:

 with $\xi_t$ as before.
 We make polynomial ansatzes of order three and four for the drift $\Phi(x_t)$ and diffusion $\Theta(x_t)$, respectively.
 Figure~\ref{fig:toy_model} displays model data as well as the perfect agreement of input drift and diffusion functions and their reconstructions.
 The reconstruction works also with a fifth order polynomial for $\Phi(x_t)$ and a sixth order polynomial for $\Theta(x_t)$.